spacetelescope/imexam/docs/imexam/walkthrough.rst

     Line at 104.75 131.625

 Users may change the default settings for each of the imexamine recognized keys by editing the associated dictionary.
 You can edit it directly, by accessing each of the values by their keyname and then reset mydict to values you prefer.
-You can also create a new dictionary of function which maps to your own
+You can also create a new dictionary of functions which map to your own analysis functions.

 However, you can access the same dictionary and customize the plotting parameters using ``set_plot_pars``.
 In the following example, I'm setting three of the parameters for the contour map, whose imexam key is "e"::